Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 The following options are provided to start developing a front-end for Alfresco depending on the customization required.
 We have open source and enterprise applications if the customization is minimal.
 However, if you need to develop very comprehensive extensions, you can use the Application Development Framework.

 * Enterprise customers can use the Digital Workspace as a starting point.
-See [Deploy Alfresco Digital Workspace]({% link digital-workspace/latest/develop/deploy.md %}#deploy-adw) for more details.
+  * See [Deploy Alfresco Digital Workspace]({% link digital-workspace/latest/develop/deploy.md %}#deploy-adw) for more details.
+  * To develop extensions, see [Digital Workspace extensions]({% link digital-workspace/latest/develop/extensions.md %}) or create a custom app using the Alfresco [Application Development Framework (ADF)]({% link digital-workspace/latest/develop/deploy.md %})

-* Community customers can use the Content Application as a starting point.
-See [Deploy Alfresco Content App]({% link digital-workspace/latest/develop/deploy.md %}#deploy-aca) for more details.
+* Community customers can use the [Content Application](https://alfresco-content-app.netlify.app/#/){:target="_blank"} as a starting point.
+  * See [Deploy Alfresco Content App]({% link digital-workspace/latest/develop/deploy.md %}#deploy-aca) for more details.
+  * To develop extensions, see [Content App extensions]({% link digital-workspace/latest/develop/extensions.md %}).

 * Customers that require extensive customizations can use the Application Development Framework as a starting point.
-See [Generate and deploy an ADF App]({% link digital-workspace/latest/develop/deploy.md %}#deploy-adf) for more details.
+  * See [Generate and deploy an ADF App]({% link digital-workspace/latest/develop/deploy.md %}#deploy-adf) for more details.

 ## Mobile development